aspose-cells-cloud/aspose-cells-cloud-docs/en/learn/local-file-processing-vs-cloud-file-processing/_index.md

 ## 2. Business processing

-Regardless of local file processing or cloud file processing, all business processing is completed in the Cells Cloud server, **so Internet support is required**.
+Regardless of local or cloud file processing, all business processing is completed in the Cells Cloud server; therefore an active Internet connection is required.

 ## 3. Data Access